Marc Holzer

 Marc Holzer is an American public administration scholar and distinguished professor of public administration at Suffolk University, and was formerly Founding Dean and University Professor at the Rutgers University School of Public Affairs and Administration.
-His primary research interests include public service, public affairs and administration, public performance improvement, public management and citizen engagement in the U.S. and internationally.
+His primary research interests include public service, public affairs and administration, public performance improvement, comparative public administration, public management and citizen engagement in the U.S. and internationally.

 Education

 Holzer received a B.A. in political science from the University of Rochester in 1966.
 In 1968, he received his M.P.A.
 (Master of Public Administration) from the University of Michigan, and in 1971 a Ph.D. in political science from the University of Michigan.
 His dissertation focused on "Public Policy-Making Theory."

 Career

 Holzer's academic career began at the City University of New York's John Jay College as an Assistant Professor of Public Administration in 1971.
 He achieved an Associate Professorship in 1975 and full Professorship in 1980.
 Holzer continued at John Jay College until mid-1989, when he joined Rutgers University at Newark.
 During his tenure at Rutgers he became a Distinguished Professor of Public Administration in 2002; Board of Governors Professor of Public Affairs and Administration in 2006; and University Professor in 2016.
 In 2006, Holzer became the Founding Dean of the Rutgers University School of Public Affairs and Administration.
-In 2017, Holzer retired from Rutgers as an Emeritus Professor and joined Suffolk University's Institute for Public Service in Boston, Massachusetts as a Distinguished Professor.
+In 2017, Holzer retired from Rutgers as an Emeritus Professor and joined Suffolk University's Institute for Public Service in Boston, Massachusetts as a Distinguished Research Professor.